ElAlbany/News-managment-system/README.md

 # News-managment-system

-out system will be divided into 2 classes :
+our system will be divided into 2 classes :
  --------------------------------------------------

  1- UserRepository :